Christoph Völter

 I am a Postdoctoral Researcher at the Messerli Research Institute, University of Veterinary Medicine Vienna, interested in the evolutionary and developmental origins of basic cognitive abilities.

 How do (human and nonhuman) animals solve problems?
 How do they identify and represent causal relations in their physical and social environment?
 In my research, I try to answer these questions using non-invasive, behavioural experiments.
-Currently, I am particularly interested in visual processing in dogs using eye-tracking technology and the assessment of individual differences in basic, domain-general cognitive abilities such as inhibitory control and working memory in great apes.
+Currently, I am particularly interested in visual processing in dogs using eye-tracking and machine-learning based 3D tracking technology and the assessment of individual differences in basic, domain-general cognitive abilities such as inhibitory control and working memory in great apes.
 I am also involved in the coordination of a new, large-scale research collaboration in primate cognition research, the ManyPrimates project.
 So far, I mainly worked with human children and nonhumans primates (especially great apes and capuchin monkeys) but more recently also with other taxa such as dogs and otters.

 Current projects